oarevalo/BugLogHQ/README.md

 	password: admin

 **IMPORTANT:** To change the admin password or to create additional users click on the "Settings" link on 	the upper right corner of the screen.

+**TIP:** Changing the setting `general.externalURL` in the main config you can tell BugLog the URL to use when referring to itself.
+By default buglog will try to guess it from the CGI scope, but in some cases you may want to override this.
+For example if you have a clustered deployment.

 ### TESTING AND VERIFICATION:
 After installation use your browser to go to `/bugLog/test` and follow the links to test both the client and server side of buglog.